Boopathiraja17/Facebook_Development/README.md

 # Facebook_Development
-This repository develop by post and chat application
+This repository develop by post and chat applications